Emurasoft/emurasoft.github.io/en/howto/stripe_sign_in/index.md

 ## Signing into EmEditor

+You can sign into EmEditor or enter the registration key to register EmEditor.

 1. Open EmEditor.
 Go to **Help** &gt; **About EmEditor**, and click on **How to Purchase/Enter Key**.
 Click on **Enter Key/Sign in**.
+2.
-2. Sign in with your Emurasoft Customer Center credentials.
-The newest subscription will be used to register EmEditor.
+    a.
+Select the **Sign in** option.
+Sign in with your Emurasoft Customer Center credentials.
+    b.
+Or, select the **Enter Registration Key** option.
+Enter your name and the email address used to purchase the subscription.
+Copy the registration key from [Stripe Subscriptions](https://support.emeditor.com/en/account/subscriptions), and paste it to the **Registration Key** field.
+3. You can enable <strong>Label device</strong> to label the device for the [Registered Devices](https://support.emeditor.com/en/account/devices) page of Emurasoft Customer Center.
+Click OK.

 - You can make changes to your payment information in the [customer portal](https://billing.stripe.com/p/login/14k7w2fK6g9Ca9q9AA).